All Episodes

 I was like, it's on internet.

-So if we had this conversation, if me and you have are having this conversation in Turkey, me and you will be in jail tomorrow.
+So if we had this conversation, if me and you are having this conversation in Turkey, me and you will be in jail tomorrow.

-Uh I'd be dead already if I was in Turkey because I would have spoken against Erdogan a long time ago.
+I'd be dead already if I was in Turkey because I would have spoken against Erdogan a long time ago.

 He's not.

-Um you see what's happening in China.
+You see what's happening in China.

 You see what's happening in Iran.

-This poor woman didn't wear her, quote, head scarf properly, was put in jail and murdered.
+This poor woman didn't wear her, quote, headscarf properly, was put in jail and murdered.

-Um, and you saw what happened with the soccer team.
+And you saw what happened with the soccer team.

-You know, I want to say quote unquote unshakable.
+You know, I want to say, quote unquote, unshakable.

 Authoritarian regimes are now being shaken at their very core.

-If you guys are in this country, all your family members will be tortured and raped already, you know.
+If you guys are in this country, all your family members will be tortured and raped already, you know?

 So I just hope that people can see that.

-But but let me ask you, by speaking out, do you think it hurt your professional basketball career?
+But let me ask you, by speaking out, do you think it hurt your professional basketball career?

 I hope you win a championship.